Cancer in Ireland

 Cancer, its prevention, diagnosis and treatment are a major challenge for our society.
-Each year approximately 37,591 people in Ireland develop cancer (NCRI, 2016).
-Cancer is the second most common cause of death after disease of the circulation such as heart disease and strokes.
-Over 8,000 deaths from cancer are reported every year.
-The National Cancer Control programme was established in response to the second National Cancer Strategy ‘A Strategy for Cancer Control in Ireland 2006’, advised that Ireland needed a comprehensive cancer control policy programme.
+Each year approximately 43,000 people in Ireland develop cancer each year (NCRI, 2022).
+Cancer is the leading cause of death in Ireland (CSO, 2020), accounting for approximately one third of deaths in Ireland.
+Over 9,000 deaths from cancer are reported every year.
+The National Cancer Registry provides comprehensive statistics and reports on cancer in Ireland.

 The National Cancer Control Programme (NCCP) was established in 2007.
 A Directorate within the Health Service Executive (HSE), the NCCP works with health service providers and other partners to prevent cancer, treat cancer, and increase survival and quality of life for those who develop cancer, by converting the knowledge gained through research, surveillance and outcome evaluation into strategies and actions.
 In particular, the NCCP is responsible for the implementation of the majority of the recommendations of the National Cancer Strategies.